 into their notebooks.
 If they misuse the tools, they have to review the rules so it’s nice to have it handy.
 Then, we make our math toolboxes

 On day three of math, I introduce my students to Fast Fact Folders.
-We will use these daily to practice addition (and eventually subtraction) math facts.
+We will use these each day to practice addition (and eventually subtraction) math facts.
 Since it’s the first week of school and I don’t quite know their fluency level yet, I prep Week 1 (+0s, +1s) with 30 problems in everyone’s folders.
 You can read more about how I use these and prep them here.

 We discuss setting a goal on the tracking sheet and then recording their score when they finished.
 This will eventually only take a couple of minutes but since it’s the first time, it takes awhile.